mhamza1906/B07-SMART-AIR/README.md

 ## 2. Core Features

-The application is split into two main user experiences: one for the child and one for the parent.
+The application is split into Three main user experiences: one for Child, one for Parent, one for Provider

 ### Child Features:
 *   **Triage Mode:** A step-by-step process to assess symptoms during an asthma event.
 The child can log: